zachallaun/protean/README.md

   - [ ] Cancel event
 - [ ] Transitions
   - [x] Automatic transitions
-  - [ ] Delayed transitions (implemented as delayed sends to auto transition states)
+  - [x] Delayed transitions (implemented as delayed sends to auto transition states)
-    - [x] Syntax sugar over entry/exit actions + transitions
-    - [ ] Correctly cancel non-sent actions (see Actions -> Cancel Event)
+  - [ ] Correctly cancel non-sent actions when transitioning out (see Actions -> Cancel Event)
   - [ ] Internal vs. external transitions
     - External = exit/entry actions will be re-triggered
     - Internal = exit/entry actions will not be re-triggered, only transition actions